-PainSci summary of Deyo 2001?This page is one of thousands in the PainScience.com bibliography.
-It is not a general article: it is focussed on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★★☆?4-star ratings are for larger and better studies and reviews published in more prestigious journals, with only quibbles.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+PainSci commentary on Deyo 2001: ?This page is one of thousands in the PainScience.com bibliography.
+It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
+Links to other papers and more general information are provided wherever possible.

 Although it’s getting old, this remains an excellent tutorial for health professionals, offering a thorough and sensible survey of current medical knowledge about low back pain.
 Deyo and Weinstein are strongly critical of overmedicalization and excessive imaging and surgery for low back pain, and emphasize the favourable prognosis for most back pain, the poor correlation between imaging results and symptoms, and the absence of any clear pathophysiological mechanism to explain most low back pain.
 All of their key points have been reinforced by scientific evidence ever since.

 ~ Paul Ingraham

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights:

 - No long-term effects after a three-week open-label placebo treatment for chronic low back pain: a three-year follow-up of a randomized controlled trial.
 Kleine-Borgmann 2022 Pain.